FGCU/SUS Immunization Requirements

 - VA (if active military or veteran)

-If you DO NOT have vaccination records from another institution the "Immunization Form" below should be taken to a doctor, completed, signed, stamped & returned. (please see the "Acceptable Vaccination/Imm." tab to answer document questions)
+If you DO NOT have vaccination records from another institution the "Immunization Form" below should be taken to a doctor, completed, signed, stamped & uploaded in your portal.
+As the parent, if using this form to opt out only then NO office stamp/signature is required.
+Must upload to portal.

-Need to order a copy of your immunization records on file with FGCU?
+Need to order a copy of your immunization records and/or lab results on file with FGCU for yourself or to send elsewhere?

-- Please allow 72 business hours for your request to be processed.
+- Please allow up to 72 business hours for your documents to be sent.
 (See form below)

 Contact UsToggle More Info